Our Club…

 Our Meetings

-The Main Line Genealogy Club meets the 2nd Thursday of the month, September through June, from 1 to 3 pm.
+The Main Line Genealogy Club meets the 2nd Thursday of the month, September through June, from 1 to 3 pm (EST/EDT).
+Join us a half hour early (12:30pm) to ask questions at our Genealogy Help Desk.

-These will be hybrid in-person and Zoom meetings to allow you to participate either way.
+These are hybrid meetings, in-person at the Tredyffrin Public Library and online through Zoom so you can participate either way.

 Day(s)